LAPA Flight 3142: Formal charges

-When the resolution was released, it also called for seizing the assets of LAPA president Gustavo Deutsch in the amount of 40,000,000 pesos, 500 thousand for Director General Ronaldo Boyd, and 100 thousand for each of the other managers.
+When the resolution was released, it also called for seizing the assets of LAPA president Gustavo Deutsch in the amount of 40 million pesos, 500,000 for Director General Ronaldo Boyd, and 100,000 for each of the other managers.
 All of the accused escaped incarceration.

 With respect to the motive behind accusing the LAPA officials, La Nación drew upon the judicial resolution:

-There are by now enough prima facie elements to sustain that the accused negligently performed those duties and obligations that were assigned to them, consequently creating a dangerous situation that ultimately produced the disaster investigated, from the arrival of commander Gustavo Weigel to the company, allowing the development of his career within it, to the moment of the assembly of the crew that was in charge of flight 3142 on 31 August 1999.

 The daily Clarín added that the resolution states that "a large fraction of the pilots were in violation of their annual vacation periods.
 As for the activities of the directors of the LAPA corporation, there is evidence of sloppy procedure in the areas of security and especially personnel selection."

 With respect to the motive behind accusing the military personnel, the judge made the following comment about the Command of Aerial Regiones (CRA) of the Air Force:

-The CRA has not yet established a clear policy for the selection of inspectors, nor plans for the initial and periodical instructions of its personnel that would contemplate the minimum requirements to perform their functions in the areas of license handling and operation supervision.

 Changing judges

 In March 2001, Judge Literas resigned from his post and the case passed into the hands of Judge Claudio Bonadio.

 Two years after its inception, the case's file had 110 sections, over a thousand testimonies, and seven accused individuals who awaited the ruling of the Federal Court as to whether they would be brought to jury trial proceedings.
 The judge also accepted Nora Nouche, the copilot's partner, as a plaintiff and recognized her as another victim rather than one of the responsible persons.

 On 8 November 2001, the case changed hands once again and fell to Judge Sergio Torres.